 The purpose of an LOA is to provide the student with an opportunity to temporarily interrupt their academic studies without completely withdrawing from the program or negatively affecting their SAP, including their ability to complete the program within the maximum program length.
-Students may request an LOA for reasons including but not limited to serious medical problems; pregnancy; military duty; death of an immediate family member; or to remediate underlying problem(s) producing poor academic performance.
+Students may request an LOA for reasons including but not limited to serious medical problems; pregnancy; military duty; death of an immediate family member ("Immediate family member" is limited to: mother, father, brother, sister, husband, wife, child, grandchildren, grandparents, mother-in-law, or father-in-law); or to remediate underlying problem(s) producing poor academic performance.

-To be eligible for an LOA during a semester due to serious illness or emergency, the student must expect to return prior to the end of the semester.
-If the student does not return prior to the approved return date, the student will withdraw from the course.
 To be eligible for an LOA while waiting to repeat a course, the student must be able to reenroll in the course(s) within 180 days from the last date of attendance.
 Eligibility is predicated on the course(s) being offered and space availability.

+LOA is not treated as a withdrawal from the program.
+To be eligible for an LOA during a term due to serious illness or emergency, the student must expect to return prior to the end of the term.
+Approved LOAs must have a beginning and return date.
+If the student does not return on or before the approved return date, the student will be withdrawn by the Registrar and must apply for readmission.

 All LOA requests must be approved by the Program Director.
 The LOA status must not exceed 180 days within any 12-month period.
 Students must submit their LOA request in writing and approval requires the student's financial account to be paid in full.
-All loans and grants will be returned as appropriate to parties or disbursements rescheduled for the semester of an approved LOA.
+All loans and grants will be returned as appropriate to parties or disbursements rescheduled for the term of an approved LOA.
 No monetary charges or accumulated absences will be assessed to the student on approved LOA.

-If the student does not resume attendance on or before the approved return date, the student will be withdrawn from the program and the date that the LOA was approved will be considered the last date of attendance for refund purposes.
+If the student does not resume attendance on or before the approved return date, the student will be withdrawn from the program and the last documented date of attendance will be used for refund purposes.